 All requirements are essentially the same as the state’s (shown in the sections above).
 The main difference between the state’s food handlers card and the Anchorage food handlers card is the course and card provider.

-The Anchorage food handlers card and course is provided via the TAP series online.
-The Alaska food handlers card, on the other hand, is provided via the myAlaska online portal.
+The Anchorage food handlers card and course is provided via the TAP series online (our recommendation).

 All Anchorage Food Handler cards expire every three years.